flameJam/file-access-log-agent/README.md

 `java -javaagent:<FileAccessAgent_deploy.jar>=<loggerBin_deploy.jar> yourHelloWorld.java`

-The file containing the output will be a simple formatted text file, the location of which is currently still hardcoded in `src/main/java/com/file_access_agent/FileAccessAgent.java:OUTPUT_FILE_LOCATION`
+The file containing the output will be a simple formatted JSON file, the location of which is configured in `file_access_agent.properties:output_file_location`